Cuban-American judge from Florida on Trump high court list

 Lagoa is currently a judge on the Atlanta-based 11th US Circuit Court of Appeals.
 Trump appointed her to that post in 2019 and the Senate confirmed her on an 80-15 vote.

-Before that, for less than a year she was a justice for the Florida Supreme Court after more than a decade at a Miami-based state appeals court where she wrote some 360 opinions.
+Before that, for less than a year she was a justice on the Florida Supreme Court after more than a decade on a Miami-based state appeals court where she wrote some 360 opinions.
 She was the first woman of Hispanic heritage on the state Supreme Court.

-She's been in private practice, including doing work for Florida family members regarding the 2000 saga of the custody of Cuban rafter child Elian Gonzalez, which remains a hot button issue in Miami to this day.
+She's been in private practice, including work for Florida family members on the 2000 saga of the custody of Cuban rafter child Elian Gonzalez, which remains a hot-button issue in Miami to this day.
 Lagoa was also a federal prosecutor in Miami for a time.

 A Lagoa nomination may impact voters in the suburb of Hialeah, a popular site for campaigns seeking to persuade undecided voters.

-Last weekend, groups for Biden and Trump rallied Cuban-Americans with drive-by events, waving flags in this bastion of working class voters where precinct-level analysis suggests Trump was not as dominant among Cubans in 2016.
+Last weekend, groups for Biden and Trump rallied Cuban-Americans with drive-by events waving flags in this bastion of working-class voters where precinct-level analysis suggest Trump was not as dominant among Cubans in 2016.

 "It is extremely exciting to have a fellow first-generation Cuban-American from Hialeah," said Annette Collazo, also a daughter of exiles who is running as a Democrat for state representative in a district that includes Hialeah.
 "I temper that excitement with the reality.
 While diversity in background and views are extremely important, we also need diversity in judicial approach."